johnberroa/johnberroa.github.io/hackathons.md

 I've participated in a few hackathons.
 Below are recollections of the events.
 Listed in reverse chronological order.

 ### Hack4Health
 Placed second with a chatbot named *Mercura*.
 The idea was simple: we only know about how we feel ourselves, but doctors see many patients a day and have a good idea whether or not the cough you have right now is serious.
 So through Mercura, we connect patients to the doctor's knowledge.
-Throw in some diease prediction based on symptom counts in cities, and the doctors also have an extra source of information to make diagnoses.
+Throw in some disease prediction based on symptom counts in cities, and the doctors also have an extra source of information to make diagnoses.
 <img src="/imgs/Hack4Health.JPG" alt="Hack4Health" width="650" height="488">
 <!---![Hack4Health]({{ site.baseurl }}/imgs/Hack4Health.jpg =100x20)-->